keechma/keechma/guides/04-entitydb.md

 EntityDB will now expect a nested `author` object for each news entity.
 That object will be unpacked and stored in the `users` store.

-When you insert the an entity into the EntityDB multiple times, the data will be merged with the previous version.
-This allows you to write the code that looks like this:
+When you insert an entity into the EntityDB multiple times, it's data will be merged with the previous version's data.
+This allows you to write code that looks like this:

 ```clojure
 (def schema {:users {:id :id}